Studio20-2017/sanctuary/rosa.md

 <div id="gallup">
 <h1 style="text-align:center; size:50%;">How Americans reacted to the idea of inviting Jews into the US</h1>
-<p class="gallup2">In January 1939, shortly after the wave of violence against European Jews known as <em>Kristallnacht</em>, Gallup asked Americans about a government proposal to admit 10,000 refugee children from Germany into the country, to be cared for in American homes:</p>
+<p class="gallup2">In January 1939, Gallup asked Americans about a government proposal to admit 10,000 refugee children from Germany into the country:</p>
 <table class="gallupnos">
 	<tr>
 		<td><h1>26%</h1></td>